foliant-docs/foliantcontrib.subset/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p PROJECT_DIR, --project-dir PROJECT_DIR
+  -h, --help            show this help message and exit -p PROJECT_DIR, --path PROJECT_DIR
                         Path to the Foliant project
   -c CONFIG, --config CONFIG
-                        Name of config file of the Foliant project, default 'foliant.yml' -n, --no-rewrite      Do not rewrite the paths of Markdown files in the subset partial config -d, --debug           Log all events during build.
+                        Name of config file of the Foliant project, default 'foliant.yml' -n, --norewrite       Do not rewrite the paths of Markdown files in the subset partial config -d, --debug           Log all events during build.
 If not set, only warnings and errors are logged
 ```